Events & Programs for Adults

 The Museum offers a wide range of lectures, concerts, readings, performances, symposia, films, and more in Brown Auditorium Theater, designed by renowned Bauhaus architect Ludwig Mies van der Rohe.
-Often, the programs are followed by receptions with the opportunity for the audience to meet the speakers, authors, performers, and other special guests.

 ► Sign up for the Public Programs e-newsletter to receive announcements about programs for adults.